kurocraft0312/Brackets-Kaede/README.md

 "Brackets-Kaede" is a customization theme plug-in that can be used with the source code editor "Brackets".

-I made a model with virtual river Higuchi Kaede of the affiliated company as a model, and the color of the editor screen selected an orange-like color close to the image color of the character.
+I made Higuchi Kaede Virtual Liver belonging to Ichikara Inc. as a model, and the color of the editor screen chose a orange color close to the image color of the character.

 By the way, this theme is an informal theme.